VSA

 CONTACT.
 Contact the author for questions regarding this project.

 DESCRIPTION.
 Valter is 4.5 feet tall with a welded steel frame and ball bearings; the non-moving parts are all made of aluminum and nylon.
-The 13 axes of movement include: eye brows, lower and upper lips, jaw, head yes and no,
+The 13 axes of movement include: eye brows, lower and upper lips, jaw, head yes and no,right shoulder, elbow and a wrist-fingers combo, and right and left chair pivots.
+The costume and wig are custom-made to withstand the everyday wear and tear and to fit the mechanical movements.
+Valter is covered with silicone skin over fiberglass cores.

-VSA was used to perfectly control and synchronize the puppet in the French version, try to imagine the Japanese translation!
+the puppet in the French version, try to imagine the

 ELECTRONICS.
 Valter's interface electronics are something else!
 Valter absolutely needed to use VSA, but he also needed ON/OFF valves.
 As a result, the signals had to be translated: VSA controls two MiniSSCs which provide PWM signals.
 Two Basic Stamps (BS-2s) then decode the PWM and provide digital output (1's and 0's) to a 16 channel / 24VDC relay card.
 The relays activate valves and are used to trigger keyboard taps to pause/load or play the VSA file.